 Ready to start watching Ultra HD on your new 4k TV?
-Netflix has a bunch of original shows in 4k (2160p) resolution, and many titles feature High Dynamic Range (HDR) such as Stranger Things, Lucifer, and Black Mirror.
-They’ve also got several Marvel series in Ultra HD including Daredevil, Jessica Jones, Luke Cage, and Iron Fist, all of whom meet to fight crime in New York City as The Defenders.
+Netflix has hundreds of series in 4k (2160p) resolution, and many titles feature High Dynamic Range (HDR) such as Stranger Things, Ozark, and Black Mirror.
+They’ve also got several Marvel series in Ultra HD including Daredevil, Jessica Jones, Luke Cage, and Iron Fist.

-Netflix also has a large library of Original Films in Ultra HD such as Bird Box, Polar, Our Planet, and the sci-fi original How it Ends starring Forest Whitaker and Theo James.
+Netflix also has a large library of original films in Ultra HD such as Bird Box, Our Planet, How it Ends, and 10x Oscar-nominated The Irishman.
+And, they also offer a small selection of licensed titles like The Dark Crystal (1982), Moonlight (2016), Spider-Man: Into the Spider-verse (2018).
 Comedy specials that stream in 4k include Kevin Hart: Irresponsible, Sarah Silverman A Speck of Dust, Amy Schumer: The Leather Special, and Tracy Morgan: Staying Alive, to name a few.

-But watching Ultra HD may not be as easy as turning on your new TV and connecting to Netflix, at least at first.
-There are some settings that need to be set up before you start seeing the “Ultra HD” label showing up while browsing Netflix titles on your TV.
-Here’s what you need to do to start watching Ultra HD content on Netflix.
+But watching Ultra HD may not be as easy as turning on your new TV and opening Netflix, at least at first.
+There are some necessary steps before you start seeing the “Ultra HD” label showing up while browsing Netflix titles on your TV.
+Here’s what you need to do to start watching Ultra HD content (and listening to Dolby Atmos audio) on Netflix.

 Once you’ve purchased a 4k TV you need to upgrade your Netflix account to the $15.99 per month plan.
 This enables four screens (separate viewers) to be watching at the same time and streaming in Ultra HD to a 3840 × 2160 resolution 4k TV.
 You can also download videos to up to 4 phones or tablets.
+The Premium plan also enables Dolby Vision HDR and higher-quality Dolby Atmos audio.
 (See screenshot below.)

 Sufficient Broadband Internet